HD60Hz/squad-lab1-store/README.md

         return True
 ```

 The modify product use case combines adding new product to the store and removing the old one.
-It is just a simplification due to the index of products not beeing important
+It is just a simplification due to the index of products not being important

 The main function becomes :